complexdatacollective/Interviewer/README.md

 This project currently requires version `8.11.1` of node, and version `5.8.0` of npm.
 These are the only supported versions for this project.

+** NOTE: ** npm 5.8.0 is not installed by default with node 8.11.1.
+You will need to use `npm install -g npm` to do this.
+Test which version of npm you are using by typing `npm --version`.

 As a convenience, the repository contains configuration files that support the use of both `nvm` and `nodenv`.
-If you use either of these environment/version managers, you can install the correct node and npm versions automatically.
+If you use either of these environment/version managers, you can install the correct node version automatically.
 For nvm, you can type `nvm use` from within the project directory.
 For nodenv, the command is `nodenv install`.
 Please refer to the documentation for these projects for further information.

 ## Windows Environment